Written By

 Talc is a natural mineral that contains magnesium and a small amount of water combined with silica and oxygen.
 After talc is mined from the earth, it’s crushed and refined into a fine powder.

-Because it’s soft and smooth and retains fragrance, talc is a useful ingredient in baby powder and many types of cosmetics.
-It’s the primary ingredient in Johnson’s Baby Powder.
+Because it’s soft and smooth and retains fragrance, talc can be a helpful ingredient in baby powder and many cosmetics.
+Until 2023, it was the primary ingredient in Johnson & Johnson’s Baby Powder.

-Unfortunately, because talc deposits are often located alongside asbestos in the earth, talc is sometimes contaminated with the cancer-causing agent.
-Cosmetic-grade talc, the most refined form of the mineral, is supposed to be free of asbestos.
-But over the years, some tests have turned up trace amounts of asbestos in baby powder and other personal care products that contain talc.
+Unfortunately, talc deposits are often located alongside asbestos in the earth, so talc is sometimes contaminated with the cancer-causing agent.
+Over the years, some tests have turned up trace amounts of asbestos in baby powder and other personal care products containing talc.

 Talc Ore